-- The Prudential may not have made their customers aware about the chance of purchasing "Added Years".
+- The Prudential may not have made their consumers aware about the chance of purchasing "Added Years".

-- The Prudential may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- The Prudential may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have The Prudential mis-sold you your FSAVC?

 - I didn't ask The Prudential to set-up my FSAVC.

 - The Prudential led me to believe that my employer would pay into my FSAVC.

 - The Prudential gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

 - I wasn't advised by The Prudential that I would be choosing the funds myself and that I was responsible for its performance.